 A copy of the administrator’s proposal will be sent to all creditors within eight weeks of their appointment.
 This will set out how the objectives of the process will be achieved.

 After approval of the proposals, a report on the progress of the administration will be sent to all creditors every six months until the expiry of the administration order.

 What if I want to take a more active role in the process?

-If sufficient realisations are made by the Administrator, they may be able to agree the claims and pay a dividend, although this may only be achieved by a Court Order.
-If this route is not taken, the company will placed into Creditors Voluntary Liquidation and the appointed Liquidator will adjudicate on all creditor claims, and pay a dividend.
+If sufficient realisations are made by the administrator, they may be able to agree the claims and pay a dividend, although this may only be achieved by a court order.
+If this route is not taken, the company will be placed into creditors’ voluntary liquidation, and the appointed liquidator will adjudicate on all creditor claims, and pay a dividend.